potalip/private_policy/README.md

 ## 9. Contact Us

-If you have any questions about this Privacy Policy, please contact us at [Your Contact Email].
+If you have any questions about this Privacy Policy, please contact us.